cmecmetrics/cmec-driver/test/README.md

 `python cmec-test.py`

 ## Outputs
-Check cmec-driver/test/output/[fake module name] for test outputs.
+The script will create a model, obs, and output folder, along with folders for each of the test modules.
+Check cmec-driver/test/output/[fake module name] for test metric outputs.